 USDA Choice brisket are very tender and flavorful.
 They are best cooked low and slow.
-Braising, roasting, or simmering with a small volume of liquid in a covered pan are a good way to bring out the rich flavor of this cut.
+Braising, smoking, roasting, or simmering with a small volume of liquid in a covered pan are a good way to bring out the rich flavor of this cut.

 As the fat content is less than the prime, it may lean towards drying out if not careful.

 The Choice grade of beef is perfect for recipes that call for the slow cooker, or marinades and sauces as these will keep the moisture levels up.

 Prime Beef Brisket

 Prime-grade beef brisket is the highest grade beef under USDA standards.
 Plus it’s grading of brisket that pitmaster and legend Aaron Franklin like to use.
 Less than 2% of all beef cuts are classified as Prime.
 That alone impacts the availability and price.

 The meat typically comes from young, well-fed beef cattle, therefore is extremely tender and well-marbled.
 Grass-fed beef cattle are in demand and tend to produce the best quality beef.

 These high-quality cuts of beef are very much in demand in restaurants and BBQ shacks, and because of this, it’s also the most difficult to source and the more expensive cut.

 A visit to a specialty butcher or meat market may be called for if you are determined to find a piece.

 The highest quality grade brisket is classed as such due to the level of fat.
 Typically, it will have extra marbling throughout and present as a softer cut.
 This extra degree of marbling keeps the meat juicy and moist as it cooks, enhancing the flavors and preventing it from drying out.